There is gold inside the device from where you are reading this SD Bullion blog post.

 While silver may be less expensive and faster in terms of conducting electricity than gold, the fact that gold does not corrode with open-air is why it gets used in high-end electronics.
 After all, metallic corrosion is to electron speed what unpaved roads would be to formula one cars (does not function well at all).

 Gold, on the other hand, is highly corrosion-resistant and supremely malleable.
-So, while it’s not as fast as silver, it doesn’t attract a sulfuric hue as silver does in the open air.
-And yes gold moving electrons is many times faster than copper; thus slivers of gold often get chosen for high-end electronics coatings.
+So, while it's not as fast as silver, it doesn't attract a sulfuric hue as silver does in the open air.
+And yes, gold moving electrons is many times faster than copper, so we often see gold contacts in parts such as RAM chips, which areelectrical contacts, plated with thin layers of gold coatings in order to improve corrosion protection and increase electrical conductivity.

 Thus far in the 21st Century, we humans have averaged using about 10% of our annual new line gold supplies to build out our modern computing and electronics infrastructure.